6utt3rfly/jse-eval/README.md

 ### Function Bindings with Scopes

 `Function Bindings` may be extended with `scopes`.
 Scopes faintly resemble namespaces and they allow to use the functions with the same name.
+`CurrentScopeName` and `GlobalScopeName` allow to remove reference to object instance.

 ```javascript
 import { parse, evaluate } from 'jse-eval';